viamrobotics/viam-python-sdk/CONTRIBUTING.md

 4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-- When testing, make sure you use the correct virtual environment by running either `uv make test` or `source .venv/bin/activate; make test`
+- When testing, make sure you use the correct virtual environment by running either `uv run make test` or `source .venv/bin/activate; make test`

 5. Commit your changes and open a pull request.